ydarma/hey/public/book/intro.md

 r(c("Hey is" blue) 7)
 ```

 Click the button above to copy the example into the editor.
-Then you can execute it and modify it at will.
+Then you can execute and modify it at will.

 This is another example